Welcome friend! In this post, you will learn about simple leg exercises for the elderly that can be done at home!

-With the squats and Romanian deadlifts most of your upper leg muscles are trained.
-Neither of them really target the calves however.
-For that we fortunately have a very simple exercise you can do anywhere!
-The calf raise.
+With the squats and Romanian deadlifts, most of your upper leg muscles are trained.
+Neither of them really targets the calves, however.
+For that, we, fortunately, have a very simple exercise you can do anywhere!
+The calf raises.

 Try to extend your ankle as high as possible.
 Use a table or a wall to help with balance.
 Once you can do around 20 of these, you can do them on a stair to increase the range of motion.
 This really stretches the calves and you should be careful.

-You can get really sore really fast if you do too many too fast, so please start light and leave a few in the tank.
+You can get really sore really fast if you do too much too fast, so please start light and leave a few in the tank.

-If you have problems with knee pain you might be thinking how to build leg muscles with bad knees?
-Well it’s not very easy unfortunately.
+If you have problems with knee pain you might be thinking about how to build leg muscles with bad knees?
+Well, it’s not very easy, unfortunately.
 But it’s possible.
 You just have to have your attitude and expectations in line.

 If your knee pain is because of injuries or osteoarthritis it’s important to consult your physician for the best exercise.
 In fact knee pain should always be assessed by a medical professional before trying to resolve it with exercise.

-From the exercises we showed before, with knee pain you can usually do the Romanian deadlifts and calf raises without issues, since they require very little knee involvement.
-So do them if you can.
+From the exercises before, with knee pain, you can usually do the Romanian deadlifts and calf raises without issues, since they require very little knee involvement.

 But it’s important to find a way to train your quadriceps as well to have balanced leg strength or you risk making your knee pain worse.

-This is easiest to do on a leg press machine on a gym.
-This is because knee pain usually occurs when the knee ankle is very acute.
+This is easiest to do on a leg press machine in a gym.
+This is because knee pain usually occurs when the knee angle is very acute.
 If you limit your range of motion you can avoid pain.
 This however limits the effectiveness of the exercise.
 This can be countered by progressively increasing the load.

-On a good leg press machine it’s possible to find the range of motion your knees are comfortable with and increase the load when you can perform about 15 repetitions.
+On a good leg press machine, it’s possible to find the range of motion your knees are comfortable with and increase the load when you can perform about 15 repetitions.
 You can learn more about the leg press in the article Leg Press For Seniors.

-We hope you enjoyed reading this tips for these easy leg exercises that are suitable for the elderly.
-They are pretty easy to learn and can be performed at the privacy of your home with minimal equipment.
+We hope you enjoyed reading these tips for easy leg exercises for the elderly.
+They are pretty easy to learn and can be performed in the privacy of your home with minimal equipment.

 Strong legs are a crucial part of being healthy in old age.
 Always remember to train safe and er on the side of caution if you have any pain or discomfort.
-But don’t be afraid to push yourself ever now and then.
 You are much stronger than you think, just give your body time to adapt.
 If you like becoming stronger, check out these tips for training your shoulders as well.

-If you have any questions about leg exercises or strength training in general please leave a comment below and we promise to get back to you as soon as possible.
+If you have any questions about leg exercises or strength training in general please leave a comment below and I’ll get back to you as soon as possible.

 See you next time!